protojour/migrado/README.md

 YAML schemas
 ------------

-ArangoDB may be schemaless, but in a larger project it still makes sense to keep a schema spec up to date, both for an overview of collections and their data structures, and as a basis for validation.
+ArangoDB may be schemaless, but in a larger project it still makes sense to keep a schema spec up to date, both for an overview of collections and their data structures, and as a basis for validation (see the `-v/--validation` option).

 Migrado uses a schema model based on JSON Schema, in YAML, and can use this to generate an initial migration for the collections available in your database.